sogriffin98/northernbug.github.io/training.md

 permalink: /training/
 ---

-This page lists the training offered by members of the NortherBUG network.
+This page lists the training offered by members of the NorthernBUG network.

 {% assign sorted = site.data.training  | sort: 'date'  %}
 {% for training in sorted %}